CONSTITUTION AND BY-LAWS

 Any member named to a committee or the Board of Directors of the Association who fails to join the Association by November 1st will be dropped from the committee or Board membership by the Board of Directors.

 The Indiana Extension Educator's Association tenure award (15, 25 year) recipients must have been a member of the Association, or another state association, for a minimum of ten years.
 The recipient must be a current member of the Association.
-The Awards Committee will select recipients only from the current membership.
+The Recognition Committee will select recipients only from the current membership.

 ARTICLE II.
 Quorum.